hlxsrc/ImDG/README.md

-# Database Creator
+# Image Database Generator

-Python script for detecting different objects in video and saving the ROI, allowing to build faster databases for image processing and deep learning.
+Python script for detecting different objects in video and saving the ROI, allowing to build databases for image processing and deep learning in a faster way.

 ## Getting Started